 For more information on incorporating coco coir into your garden and plant care, check out our blog.
 It contains a range of helpful advice: from sowing tomato seeds in pots, to choosing plants for an apartment balcony.

-When you’re ready to take the next step, browse the complete selection of sustainable and more natural products for the home and garden.
+When you’re ready to take the next step, ourcoir products store and browse our complete selection of sustainable and more natural products for the home and garden.